 16+ Workshop, afternoon workshop

 What are the messages we leave behind?
-Bring your Goonhilly stories and anecdotes to contribute to the Goonhilly Chronicle (a parish newsletter for our local galaxy).
-Whether historical, personal, second-hand or sheer conspiracy; from the downs to deep space, ancient times to anticipated futures – we want them all.
-Embracing the area’s many-layered history of communication, we’ll play language games, imagining future and faraway languages, and digging up stories hidden beneath the heath (and in the stars).
+Participants were invited to bring their Goonhilly stories and anecdotes to contribute to the Goonhilly Chronicle (a parish newsletter for our local galaxy).
+Whether historical, personal, second-hand or sheer conspiracy; from the downs to deep space, ancient times to anticipated futures – we wanted them all.
+Embracing the area’s many-layered history of communication, we played language games, imagining future and faraway languages, and digging up stories hidden beneath the heath (and in the stars).

 Lecture Evening, 5th February, 19.00 – 20.30, Lambeage Hall, Coverack

-Founding artist Sara Bowler will introduce the Goonhilly Village Green project, Robin Ridge from Goonhilly Heritage Society will speak about the satellite communications history and Naomi Stratton from Natural England will share her knowledge of the Downs.
+Founding artist Sara Bowler introduced the Goonhilly Village Green project, Robin Ridge from Goonhilly Heritage Society will spoke about the satellite communications history and Naomi Stratton from Natural England shared her knowledge of the Downs.